 LHRHa is capable of stimulating the entire complex of reproductive processes and producing healthy offspring.
 Evidence shows that LHRHa is a universal stimulant to female reproduction, providing it is administered at a time when the individual has undergone gamete maturation and is ready to respond to stimulus However, there has been considerable variance in sensitivity between species, some being acutely sensitive and showing a response after a single injection of LHRHa (2mg/kg; 2μg/g) and others responding only after repeated (up to five times) application of large doses (up to 8mg/kg; 8μg/g).
-However, for the induction of sperm from male toads hCG is often preferred to LHRHa.

 Pituitary gland extracts have been widely used in the induction of frogs in the USA.
 The use of pituitary gland of the same or a closely related species have several shortcomings; 1) to obtain the pituitary the donors must be sacrificed, 2) it could difficult, or impossible, especially with rare species to obtain pituitary of the same or a related species, 3) even an effective preparation an incorrect level may produce negative results.
-The use of standard mammalian gonadotropins such as hCG have proved effective only in a limited number of species, and can also result in an immune response that involves the use of increasingly higher doses for repeated spawning or spermiation.

 Sensitivity to hormones is a function of several factors including species specificity, reproductive condition (physiological state of gonads and neuroendocrine system).
 For effective induction, doses, varying response between individuals, and the number and intervals between injections may vary.
 The doses may need to be varied during the course of the experiment according to the behaviour of the mating pair.
-Means to assess the reproductive condition of females are discussed in (see Reproduction and larval rearing > Reproduction conditioning).